 Brooks: Can you give us a few examples of some women scientists that you think everyone should know about?

 Dr. Baxter: There are so many!
 I think that the following are doing wonderful work:

 Kizzmekia Corbett — Viral immunologist and Assistant Professor of Immunology and Infectious Diseases at Harvard T.H.
 Chan School of Public Health and the Shutzer Assistant Professor at the Harvard Radcliffe Institute.

 Jennifer Doudna — An American biochemist who has done pioneering work in CRISPR gene editing, and made other fundamental contributions in biochemistry and genetics.
 She received the 2020 Nobel Prize in Chemistry, with Emmanuelle Charpentier.

 Dr. Earyn McGee — She is doing wonderful things getting people talking about science and social justice issues (and having a lot of fun with her popular #FindThatLizard challenge on Twitter).

 Alexis Nikole — Also known as The Black Forager, she sources her own flora for food and sings about it, sharing recipes and tips with her audience on YouTube.

-Alie Ward — Uses her podcast to educate people on a variety of scientific topics and is one of the most approachable, supportive science communicators in the field.
+Alie Ward — She uses her podcast to educate people on a variety of scientific topics, and is one of the most approachable, supportive science communicators in the field.

 Brooks: What advice do you have for young people who want to get into a science field?
 How about grownups?